PDF at small $x$ in the non-perturbative region: Parton fusion

 In (\ref{ff7}) the first term on the r.h.s.~reproduces the result of the previous section, obtained at neglecting the parton fusions.
 The $\N(v,\widetilde{N}_{n+1})$ is the average number of partons that appear in the $n$-th generation due to the fusion of partons of the $(n+1)$-th generation. $C_{N} = N(N\!-\!1)/2$ are binomial coefficients.
 The appearance of the factor $v^2$ in the second term in (\ref{ff8}) is due to the fact that the fusion of the second pair of partons occurs under the condition of the fusion of the first pair.
 The last term under the ellipsis corresponds to the last possible contribution with a positive binomial coefficient.
 In compact form, formula (\ref{ff8}) is written as follows:

 where $[N/2]$ is the integer part of $N/2$.

 In the zero and last generations, the appropriate numbers of incoming partons are

 The first term in (\ref{ff10}) matches the initial parent parton.
 Condition (\ref{ff11}) implies that in the ${\bar n}$-th generation the split partons are immediately replaced by an equal number of partons from the vacuum.
-So, everything looks as if in the ${\bar n}$-th generation the partons do not split at all.
-Note that $\widetilde{N}_{n}$ increases monotonically with $n$ at $2w>1$.
+Note that $\widetilde{N}_{n}$ increases monotonically with $n$ at $2w\!>\!1$.

 In turn, among the $\widetilde{N}_{n}$ partons that appeared in $n$-th generation, not all remain in it.
 Namely, $w$ of them split and $2\N(v,\widetilde{N}_{n})$ fuse pairwise.
 As a result, in the $n$th generation there remain $N_n$ partons, where